 To get to The Viking Yurt, you hop on a massive sleigh pulled by a snow cat.
 It dashes you up 1,800 vertical feet, which takes about 25 minutes.
 At 8,700 feet, you find a warm mug of glogg, a spiced berry drink, awaiting you inside a surprisingly inviting shelter.

 You are then served a six-course dinner with Scandinavian flair that begins with butternut squash soup and smoked trout salad.
 Next, to cleanse your palate, you’re given a scoop of sorbet stuffed in a rock from Norway.
 (My stone came from Goxdeglicindovajavinojaslovan.)
 The main dish, braised short ribs and Jarlsberg potatoes, follows.
-A cheese course, which features a variety of unusual fermented and pickled products, comes next, presented on aspen slabs.
+A cheese buy lasix in the uk course, which features a variety of unusual fermented and pickled products, comes next, presented on aspen slabs.
 Then, a warm pear strudel with lingonberry ice cream crams itself into your already occupied stomach.
 Yummy!

 After all that eating, you jump into the sleigh again and it drags your heavy butt back down the slopes.
 The particular night we went the moon was full so we were expecting a spectacular return ride but clouds came between us and that lunatic dream.